 I love filming a Lennoxlove House wedding.
 Lennoxlove House is one of my favourite wedding venues.
-I always mention the weather when reviewing weddings.
+I always mention the weather when writing blog posts about weddings I’ve filmed and photographed.
 This year has been pretty decent weather – so far.
 I’ll get this out of the way – Saturday was the worst weather I’ve experienced in many years of weddings!
 Rain like you wouldn’t believe.
 But not enough to dampen the spirits of Kate and Markos, who were married at this exquisite East Lothian wedding venue.

 This was one of the biggest weddings I’ve been to for a while, with around 180 in attendance.
 And what a wedding!
-This was an all-day video shoot.
+I was booked for all-day wedding video coverage.
 I filmed from the wedding party preparations prior to the ceremony, right up until the fireworks display in the evening.
 A long but feature-packed day.

 The day started with me filming Kate and the girls having their hair done, make-up applied and general champagne sipping.
 Great fun to be there and capture all the atmosphere and excitement.
 A highlight was the exchange of gifts between Kate and Markos.
 Kate presented Markos (via her Bridesmaids) a humidor full of cigars and a bottle of 40-year-old whiskey.
 Markos had bought Kate a stunning diamond ring, Kate and the girls couldn’t believe how gorgeous the ring is!

 A real shame about the weather, this meant no outdoor photos or filming.
-Though if there is any place to be inside during wet weather then it is certainly Lennoxlove House.
+Though if there is any wedding venue to be inside during wet weather then it is certainly Lennoxlove House.
 With the Great Hall and numerous grand rooms, this was the place to be for indoor wedding photos!

 The newly-weds were piped into the marquee to rapturous applause.
 This is always a highlight of any wedding day.
 After the sumptuous wedding breakfast provided by the ever fantastic Heritage Portfolio, it was time for the speeches.
 Like the wedding ceremony, these were filmed with two full hi-definition cameras.
 One camera covered a wide-angled shot of the top table, the other used to capture close-ups of reactions to what was being said.
 Very witty and entertaining speeches, followed by the cutting of the wedding cake with a military sword.